diego-aslz/macrobase/README.md

 ## How it works

 It has three main folders: `before`, `execution` and `after`.
 Each of them can contain as many macros and delay flags as needed.
+You just need to create your macros and delays using the `./rec` and the `./delay` commands, for example:

+    ./rec open_my_website # And then you record this macro ./delay 3 # Wait 3 seconds so the website can be loaded ./rec fill_form # And now you record the form filling ./rec save_form # And record a click in the "Save" button

-Once you are ready, you call:
+All of the steps will be registered so, when you are ready, you can call:

     ./run